Why is Training Design Important?Originally published, September 2018. Updated January 2022.

-Learning how to identify a need for training and define exactly where the gap in skills lies will help you guide your team in continuous development.
+Learning how to identify a need for training and define exactly where the gap in skills lies will help you guide your team in their continuous development.

 You’ll also learn better ways to create mini-training sessions for processes and skills you need to teach others in your team.

-How can you get certified?
+How you can get started now

 Step 1: Attend Training

 Our 3-day course runs several times a year, with limited places available on each date.
-You can click below to reserve your place on our next dates.

 Step 2: Complete Self-Directed Learning and Assessment Work

-You'll have 8 weeks after the last date of training to complete the required work for your Training Needs Identification and Design assessment.
+You will have 8 weeks after the last date of training to complete the required work for your Training Needs Identification and Design assessment.

 Step 3: Achieve Certification